jota-one/jota.one/content/_index.md

 <!-- Drosse -->
 {{% product drosse %}}

-- Need to mock your data while developing your cool frontend app?
+- Need to mock your API while developing your cool frontend app?
 - Locally?
 - As an `npm` dev dependency of your project?
 - Need to modify data on POST calls?